ilscipio/scipio-erp/applications/solr/README.txt

 (as defined in ofbiz-component.xml).

 NOTE: The example below requires the permission/security Solr Demo data files under data/*.xml to be seeded.
 If you are on a production system with ext data only, you may need to copy over these accounts to your seed files.
 You should also change the stock passwords.

+Multitenant support: Currently (2018-05-16) there is limited multitenant support for multitenant login when enabled in general.properties.
+To login to the Solr web UI using a user from a specific tenant database, append a pound '#' to your username followed by the tenant ID, into the username field. e.g.,

+  myadmin#mytenant

+NOTE: The full "username#tenant" string is passed to Solr authentication/authorization as the username.
+In other words Solr would print the user as "username#tenant" in its logs.
+The tenant ID is part of the user.

-security.json "authentication" block definitions:
+security.json "authentication" plugin block definitions:
+* cacheLogins: Enables an additional cache to session management, needed for connections to solr that may not support or want cookies (or when reuseClient=false).
-* cacheLogins: Should be specified for and is meant mainly for the one or two query/update accounts specified in solrconfig.properties.
+  It should be specified for and is meant mainly for the one or two query/update accounts specified in solrconfig.properties.
-  It provides an additional cache to session management, and it becomes needed if the Solr HTTP client (Apache HttpClient) has cookies/sessions disabled or is configured with reuseClient=false.
+  The names here are tenant-specific unless you append "#all" which means the username will be cached regardless of which tenant DB it's from.
+  In general you will want:
+    "cacheLogins":["solrquery","solrupdate"],
+  OR (for multi-tenant, if appropriate):
+    "cacheLogins":["solrquery#all","solrupdate#all"],
 * cachedLoginExpiry: Max time for cacheLogins to remain cached globally

-security.json "authorization" block definitions:
+security.json "authorization" plugin block definitions:
 * scipioPermSolrRoles: This is an INITIALIZATION-TIME-ONLY mapping of Scipio SecurityPermission permissionIds to Solr roles.
 In other words, at load time, it will find all users having the specified permissions and create "user-role" entries for them.
 It only supports the default delegator.
-  NOTE: If you create new Solr permissions in Scipio, you must restart the server for them to take effect!
+  NOTE: If you create new Solr permissions in Scipio, you must restart
+    the server for them to take effect!
 This is a limitation that may be addressed in the future.
-  NOTE: You can use both scipioPermSolrRoles and "user-role" entries at the same time; the resulting lists of roles for each username are merged together.
+  NOTE: You can use both scipioPermSolrRoles and "user-role" entries at the same
+    time; the resulting lists of roles for each username are merged together.

 security.json (from security_scipiouserlogin_disabled.json):